Naresh-chandanbatve/eks-terraform/README.md

 kubectl apply -f selfsigned.yaml
 ```

+if you are planning to use in production then selfsigned not recommended, you can use Let's Encrypt cluster issuer.

 ### Edit values.yaml

 - Edit values.yaml file based on your needs.
 - Here we have used simple nginx image you can modify it to your own image supports any public and private registries.
 - If using private registry create k8s secret using

 ```
 kubectl create secret docker-registry registry-secret \
   --docker-server=<REGISTRY_URL> \